immerfroehlich/audio-juicer/README.md

 TODO / Backlog
 ------------------------
+- [ ] Bug: Progress bar doesn't disappear after work is finished.
+No finish dialog.
+- [ ] Add support for Multi-CD releases.
+Ask the user to select the right CD.
+(Is automation possible?)
+- [ ] The pregap track dialog is not asking any question, but the answers are yes and no. Add the question.
+After clicking yes the process doesn't stop - Fix it.
 - [x] Pregap track (inaudible) - don't convert it to mp3.
 Remove the wav (Example: Genesis - Selling England..., Vangelis - Blade Runner)
 - [x] Add support for hidden audible pregap tracks (Example: Die Ärzte - 13)
 - [x] Selection of cdrom device